cloudmesh/classes/docs/source/overview.rst

 Office Hours
 ------------

-Office hours will be held every week Tue, Thu 10-11am EST. Starting in the second week.
+Office hours will be held every week

+* Tue 10-11am EST
+* Thu 6-7pm EST

 These are live sessions that will allow you to interact in group or one-on-one with either an instructor or a TA.
 Office hours sessions may be recorded.
+All importan FAQs will be either posted on the Web page or in Piazza ASAP.
 During these times, we can be reached via zoom with the following information for the call:

 Join from PC, Mac, Linux, iOS or Android: